Different political messages may come into play in 2022

 It’s an audacious agenda.
 It’s hard to achieve without Republican votes.
 But Biden could end the cycle of seeking Republican help.
 His three Democratic predecessors blamed Congress as a whole for things undone.
 Biden instead could blame Republicans.

 There also will be an unpredictable X Factor next year.
-It will be the first election since Trump refused to admit he lost and his supporters attacked the Capitol January 6.
+It will be the first election since Trump refused to admit he lost and his supporters attacked the Capitol on Jan.
+6.

 Democrats might have a potent one-two punch: “We make government work for the people, and Republicans tried to take democracy away from the people.”